bexonpak/Doomee/README.md

 Doomee.load("output/", url[]).start();
 ```

-For more information please see the website.
+For more information please see the [wiki](https://github.com/bexonpak/Doomee/wiki).

 Download
 --------